kratsg/optimization/README.md

 ----------:|:-------------
 -1         | The signal was insignificant
 -2         | The background was insignificant
--3         | The raw number of background events was too small for statistics
+-3         | There were not enough statistics in the background events

 ### Action:Hash